 Sam leaves conflicted.
 Can he still fight for the country he loves but that doesn’t fully accept him?
 A country that criminalizes him when he is not in uniform?
 Strike that, a country that criminalizes him even while in uniform.
-Even when representing “America,” Black and Latino (and Asian) soldiers are not immune to racism as the case of Afro-Latino Army 2nd Lt Caron Nazario, stopped while in uniform, disrespected, and pepper-sprayed by police officers a couple weeks ago in Virginia, painfully remind us.
+Even when representing “America,” Black and Latino (and Asian) soldiers are not immune to racism as the case of Afro-Latino Army 2nd Lt Caron Nazario, stopped while in uniform, disrespected, and pepper-sprayed by police officers in December 2020 in Virginia, painfully remind us.

 And his answer is: “Yes, we can!”.
-And if you are thinking about a “reset” after the Blip- well, this is a reset to put us back in course after four years of Trump’s xenophobic and white supremacist regime.
+And if you are thinking about a “reset” after the Blip- well, this is a reset to put us back in course after four years of Trump’s openly xenophobic, bigoted and white supremacist regime.

-And this is when the former Falcon, now fully embodying Captain America- faces the most danger in these series.
+And this is when the former Falcon, now fully embodying Captain America- faces the most dangerous situation in these series.

 This is the moment when he confronts the white power embedded in our government and institutions.
 The same white power turned into supremacy and privilege that assaults and kills Black and Brown people with impunity in the United States and worldwide.

 And he confronted it like Black Americans do; presumed ignorant, incompetent, wrong, guilty- having to continuously show he is not threatening anyone, that he is more educated, polite, and decent than anyone around.
-Proving that he is exceptional- and that he must be just to have a place in average white America.
+In the process, he proved that he is exceptional- and that he must be just to have a place in average white America.

 He does all that with a police department truck as background and with police car lights illuminating the scene.
 He does that in the most frightening environment for Black people in America.
 This is the most symbolic moment of the whole series- in full solidarity with Black Lives Matter and with our Latino and immigrant population.

-This moment could’ve not been better written and be more symbolic.
+This moment could’ve not been better written or be more symbolic.
 Aren’t heroes supposed to fight for justice and equality for all and to embody the best of our societies?
-This is what Sam, as the new Captain America does.
-He will carry the symbol of “America” but it is a new America.
+This is what Sam does as the new Captain America.
+He will not carry the symbol of old “America” but that of a new America.
 One in which he is not less when not in uniform, one in which he doesn’t have to be exceptional to be respected.
 Heck, Sam didn’t even take the super soldier serum to become a superhero- he did it with raw power, training, discipline (and some cutting-edge technology).